Course Catalog 2024-2025

 WRT 118rw Colloquium: Topics in Writing-Riding the Wave (4 Credits)

 Reading and writing about the women’s movement of the late 1960s and 1970s, often called Second Wave Feminism.
-Readings will include primary documents, secondary sources and statistical data.
-Writing will include scholarly essays, biography and mixed genres.
+Readings include primary documents, secondary sources and statistical data.
+Writing includes scholarly essays, biography and mixed genres.
 Regular library research and oral presentations.
+Restrictions: WRT 118 may be repeated once with a different topic.
 Enrollment limited to 15.
 WI

 Fall, Spring, Variable